 Through my own research I found it is not necessarily the food you eat that makes people live past 100.
 It surprised me what all the elders had to say.
-Continue reading “Health, Weight Loss and Longevity: More than Simply Good Nutrition?
+Continue reading “Health, Weight Loss and Longevity: More than Simply Good Nutrition?”

 I’ll bet I forgot to tell you I eat millet before I go to bed.
 Grain by its own nature is acid.
 So, watch how you feel.
-You don’t want to get acid reflux, because it can wear away the Continue reading “Millet: The unknown ‘gluten free’ grain
+You don’t want to get acid reflux, because it can wear away the Continue reading “Millet: The unknown ‘gluten free’ grain”

 Is rice good for you?
 Diets containing white rice, fruit and juices have cured disease in the past.
 Many cultures eat huge amounts of rice and are thin.
-I used to eat rice, but when I found out this very popular grain had a bad ingredient, I began to doubt its long term health benefits. … Continue reading Is rice good for you?
-Depends where it’s grown (hint: arsenic)
+I used to eat rice, but when I found out this very popular grain had a bad ingredient, I began to doubt its Continue reading “Is rice good for you?
+Depends where it’s grown (hint: arsenic)”

 The exact cause of insulin resistance is not yet fully understood.
-Insulin is a hormone created by our pancreas and is essential to Continue reading “Insulin resistance: Why eating ‘real whole food’ can save your bacon!
+Insulin is a hormone created by our pancreas and is essential to Continue reading “Insulin resistance: Why eating ‘real whole food’ can save your bacon!”

 It’s not easy losing weight, but sooner or later we have to take matters into our own hands and confront our eating addictions.
-If we wish to shed pounds, we have to alter our Continue reading “Easy weight management: Here’s the trick
+If we wish to shed pounds, we have to alter our Continue reading “Easy weight management: Here’s the trick”

 Is gluten bad for you?
 Wheat has gotten a good and bad rap.
 They say wheat fiber is good for you.
-But, did you know that every type of Continue reading “Is gluten bad for you: The tasty alternatives
+But, did you know that every type of Continue reading “Is gluten bad for you: The tasty alternatives”

 Eating more refined grain can cause weight gain.
 This page should be titled ‘weight GRAIN’.
 You don’t want empty calories.
 Everywhere you look, you see advertising that says how good ‘whole wheat’ and other grain is for you.
 It’s easy to buy into it.
 They do make the packaging pretty.
-But, they claim it’s Continue reading “How to stop weight gain by eating whole food
+But, they claim it’s Continue reading “How to stop weight gain by eating whole food”